hiero-ledger/hiero-sdk-python/docs/sdk_developers/training/network_and_client.md

 ## Next Steps

+You can also explore the following stand-alone example script:

+- `examples/client/client.py` – Complete network and client setup example with detailed logging.

 Now that you understand Network and Client setup, you're ready to:

 - **Create and submit transactions** to the Hedera network
 - **Query the network** for account and transaction information
 - **Subscribe to topics** via mirror nodes